 Interior staging is a boon, as well, with impressive financial rewards.
-At minimum, I help stage the kitchen, dining area, and bathrooms.
-For a vacant property in the Davis area, we can select from a number of experienced, professional stagers, or for less cost, we can contract directly with CORT furniture in Sacramento to rent full sets of furniture, room by room.
-Even in today's slower market many agents fail to stage vacant properties, much to the detriment of their sellers.
+At minimum, I help stage the kitchen, living room, dining area, and bathrooms.
+For a vacant property in the Davis area, we can select from a number of experienced, professional stagers.
+In today's hot market, many agents fail to stage vacant properties, much to the detriment of their sellers.

-The following helpful suggestions appeared in a recent MSN article:
+The following helpful suggestions appeared in an MSN article:

 This mantra also applies to furniture.
 A good rule of thumb is that a staged living room should have half of its furniture removed, to give a better sense of spaciousness and movement, says Van Cott Speight.
 What to do with it?
 You’re moving, so pull a storage pod into the driveway and pack it up.

 And when you do rearrange, make sure you highlight the focal point of the room, such as arranging chairs around a fireplace in an inviting, approachable scene, experts say.